JackDougherty/jack-site/_pages/dataviz/index.md

 - Be sure to look at the updated challenge problem (with new hints) in the 7 October section of the syllabus.

 ### Tues 19 Oct
+- Before class, create a free GitHub account at <https://github.com>.
+Choose a username that’s relatively short and proudly represents your work in public, especially when sharing with community partners and guest experts.
+For example, my personal work appears under my name (<https://github.com/jackdougherty>), but I also have project-based accounts (such as <https://github.com/HandsOnDataViz> and <https://github.com/OnTheLine>).
 - Review Map Your Data quiz
-- Overview of Learning Goal #7: Embed on the Web
-  - Static images versus interactive iframes
-  - Embed on the web
-- Overview of Learning Goal #8: Edit and Host Code with GitHub
+- Overview of Learning Goal #7: Edit and Host Code with GitHub.
+Start reading HODV Chapter 10 <https://handsondataviz.org/github.html>
-  - Copy Edit and Host a Simple Leaflet Map
+  - Copy, Edit, and Host a Simple Leaflet Map
-- Start reading HODV Chapter 9 <https://handsondataviz.org/embed.html> and Chapter 10 <https://handsondataviz.org/github.html>
-- Prep for Embed and GitHub quiz, to be taken during any 2-hour period from Sun 24 Oct at 12 noon to Tues 26 Oct at 2pm, on [Moodle](https://moodle.trincoll.edu)

-### Thur 21 Oct
-- Assign Build Stage 3: Advanced Maps, due TBA

-### Tues 26 Oct
-- Overview of Learning Goal #9: Build with Leaflet Map Code Templates
+- Overview of Learning Goal #8: Build with Leaflet Map Code Templates.
+Start reading HODV Chapter 12 <https://handsondataviz.org/leaflet.html>
 	- Leaflet Maps with Google Sheets
   - Leaflet Storymaps with Google Sheets
 	- Leaflet Maps with Open Data APIs
+- In place of our cancelled class session on Tues 23 Nov, choose one of these [community engagement options](https://jackdougherty.org/dataviz#community-engagement-options)

+### Thur 21 Oct
+- Practice building different types of Leaflet map templates
+- Prep for two quizzes, GitHub and Leaflet, to be taken during any 2-hour period from Sun 24 Oct at 12 noon to Tues 26 Oct at 2pm, on [Moodle](https://moodle.trincoll.edu)

+### Tues 26 Oct
-- Start reading HODV Chapter 12 <https://handsondataviz.org/leaflet.html>
+- Overview of Learning Goal #11: Transform Your Map Data.
+Start reading HODV Chapter 13 <https://handsondataviz.org/transform.html>
+	- Find and edit GeoJSON boundary data
+	- Join CSV tables and GeoJSON boundary data
 - Prep for Leaflet Maps quiz, to be taken during any 2-hour period from Sun 31 Oct at 12 noon to Tues 2 Nov at 2pm, on [Moodle](https://moodle.trincoll.edu)

 ### Thur 28 Oct
- - Work on Build Stage 3: Advanced Maps, due TBA
+- Assign Build Stage 3: Advanced Visualizations, due Thu 4 November at 2pm

 ### Tues 2 Nov
-- Overview of Learning Goal #10: Listen, Tell, and Show Your Community Partner's Data Story
+- Overview of Learning Goal 10: Listen, Tell, and Show Your Community Partner's Data Stories.
+Start reading HODV Chapter 15 <https://handsondataviz.org/story.html>
-	- Listening to community partners' data needs
 	- Build Narrative on Storyboard
 	- Draw Attention to Meaning
 	- Acknowledge Sources and Uncertainty
 	- Make Labor Visible
-- Start reading HODV Chapter 15 <https://handsondataviz.org/story.html>
 - Prep for Data Story quiz, to be taken during any 2-hour period from Sun 7 Nov at 12 noon to Tues 9 Nov at 2pm, on [Moodle](https://moodle.trincoll.edu)

 ### Thur 4 Nov
+- Peer review and instructor review of Build Stage 3: Advanced Visualizations
-- Assign Build Stage 4: Story, due TBA
+- Assign Build Stage 4: Data Stories, due Thu 11 Nov at 2pm

 ### Tues 9 Nov
-- Overview of Learning Goal #11: Transform Your Map Data
-	- Identify and find GeoJSON boundary data
-	- Edit GeoJSON data
-	- Join CSV and GeoJSON data
-- Start reading HODV Chapter 13 <https://handsondataviz.org/transform.html>
+- Overview of Learning Goal 11: Embed on the Web.
+Start reading HODV Chapter 9 <https://handsondataviz.org/embed.html>
+  - Static images versus interactive iframes
+  - Embed on the web
+- Prep for Embed quiz, to be taken during any 2-hour period from Sun 14 Nov at 12 noon to Tues 16 Nov at 2pm, on [Moodle](https://moodle.trincoll.edu)

 ### Thur 11 Nov
-- Prep for Transform Data quiz, to be taken during any 2-hour period from Sun 14 Nov at 12 noon to Tues 16 Nov at 2pm, on [Moodle](https://moodle.trincoll.edu)
+- Peer review and instructor review of Build Stage 4: Data Stories

 ### Tues 16 Nov
 - Prep for final meetings with Hartford community partners